Roy Laidlaw: British and Irish Lions

 Laidlaw gained a place in the test team on the 1983 British Lions tour to New Zealand, after the loss of first Terry Holmes and then Nigel Melville to injury, playing in all four tests.
 In total he played in a notably high number of games; 13 of the 18.
 He scored two tries on the tour and captained the Lions team twice, in the victories over West Coast and Wairarapa Bush.

 Coaching career

 He was Head Coach of the Combined Scottish Districts side in 1996 when they played Australia in November at McDiarmid Park.
 This was the last time that the combined Scottish Districts team played; their match with Australia organised before the SRU professionalised its 4 home-based district teams into the Glasgow Warriors, Edinburgh Rugby, Caledonia Reds and the Border Reivers.

 Personal life

-Laidlaw's nephew, Greig Laidlaw, also played as a scrum-half for Scotland.
+Laidlaw's son Clark Laidlaw played and coached rugby, and his nephew Greig Laidlaw was selected 76 times for Scotland, also as a scrum-half.

 Laidlaw announced on 21 October 2020 that he has dementia and that it may have been worsened by his rugby career.

 He was appointed Honorary Captain of Jedburgh Golf Club in 2021.